Empress Mingdao: Life and background

-Over time, Consort Guo became Cao Rui's favoured concubine and Empress Mao began losing favour.
-Things came to a head in 237 when Cao Rui hosted a party in the Rear Palace for the senior concubines with music and merriment.
+Over time, Consort Guo became Cao Rui's favored concubine and Empress Mao began losing favor.
+Things came to a head in September 237 when Cao Rui hosted a party in the Rear Palace for the senior concubines with music and merriment.
 Consort Guo requested that Empress Mao be invited to join as well, but Cao Rui refused and further ordered that no news about the feast be given to Empress Mao.
-However, Empress Mao knew of the party and pointedly asked the next day, "Was yesterday’s party in the northern garden pleasant?".
-Cao Rui believed someone had leaked the news to Empress Mao; the usually tolerant Emperor killed over ten of his attendants then ordered Empress Mao to commit suicide on 22 September 237.
-She was buried on 25 October 237 with honours befitting an empress, and her family remained honoured.
+However, Empress Mao knew of the party and pointedly asked the next day, “Was yesterday’s party in the northern garden pleasant?”.
+Cao Rui believed someone had leaked the news to Empress Mao; the usually tolerant Emperor killed over ten of his attendants, then ordered Empress Mao to commit suicide on 22 September.
+She was buried on 25 October 237 with honors befitting an empress, and her family remained honored.

 In Romance of the Three Kingdoms

 Empress Mingdao is introduced in chapter 105 as the novel sets out Cao Rui's opulence and lack of restraint.
 Her background is ignored; initially beloved by Cao Rui, she becomes empress as soon as he becomes emperor.
 Neglected when he became more interested in Consort Guo, when Guo urges Cao Rui to invite the empress, he replied that he would eat or drink nothing if Mao was at the garden feast.
 With Cao Rui then missing for a month, Empress Mao and her ladies come to the Blue Flower Pavilion to entertain themselves when they hear music in the Fragrant Forest Park.
-Mao makes enquiries and is saddened to have heard what her husband had been up to.
-The next day, she spots Cao Rui from her carriage and enquired about the party.
+Mao makes inquiries and is saddened to have heard what her husband had been up to.
+The next day, she spots Cao Rui from her carriage and inquired about the party.
 Scared by Cao Rui's violent reaction, she returns to her palace.
 Cao Rui then orders her death and immediately makes Guo empress; the court officials are too frightened to protest.

-The next chapter, after the destruction of Gongsun Yuan, Cao Rui is awoken during the middle of the night by a cold wind and in the darkness, he sees Empress Mao and some attendants.
+In the next chapter, after the destruction of Gongsun Yuan, Cao Rui is awoken during the middle of the night by a cold wind and in the darkness, he sees Empress Mao and some attendants.
 They come to his bed and demand his life; the frightened emperor then becomes mortally ill.